 The Electricity Regulators in the Southern region, comprising Tamil Nadu, Andhra Pradesh, Kerala and Karnataka meet under the banner of SERF to discuss region-specific issues.
 The meetings are sponsored by the four Commissions by rotation.
 The Southern Electricity Regulators Forum was registered as a Society at Bangalore on 15-2-2008.
-Thirteen Meetings of Southern Electricity Regulators Forum (SERF) have been held so far.
+During the year 2016-17 two meetings of SERF was conducted by Telangana ERC at Hyderabad on 5.8.2016 (14th Meeting) and by Kerala ERC at Kochi on 10.2.2017 (15th Meeting) which was attended by the Chairman and Members of TNERC.
+So far fifteen Meetings of Southern Electricity Regulators Forum (SERF) have been held.